kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Cost of Building AI

-Data preparation consumes time.
+Data preparation consumes time
-Model development consumes expertise.
+Model development consumes expertise
 Deployment consumes infrastructure

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.